mawrkus/learn-redux/README.md

 - It decides how every action transforms the actual state into the next state.
 - It should **never mutate the state** received, but should always return a brand new object if the state changes.

-A pure function is a function that returns the exact same output for given inputs, it is also be free of side-effects.
+A pure function is a function that returns the exact same output for given inputs, it is also free of side-effects.

 ```js
 const { createStore } = require('redux');